Pain with hip internal rotation? Here’s what to do about it.

 How are you supposed to improve hip internal rotation when this movement causes pain?
 By attacking it through multiple methods.

 Using passive stretching but also strengthening.
 With isometrics and dynamics.
 You have to figure out what your body responds to best, right now.
-In this article, I’ll provide you with various options to help you improve internal rotation in your hips, pain-free.
+In this article, I’ll provide some tips to help you improve internal rotation in your hips, pain-free.

 What muscles internally rotate the hip?